defeo/class-cost/technical-annex.md

 Software produced by the Action will mostly consist of research software for demonstrative purposes, or contributions to open source computer algebra systems (e.g., PARI/GP, Sagemath, Oscar, ...).
 In both cases, the code will be published under standard open source licenses, such as the GPL.
 Occasionally, some of these software may be integrated in the products of the industrial partners of the Action.
 As a general rule, the open source license will still apply to the software; most companies in cryptography regularly work with open source software.
 If the open source license does cause a problem with an industrial partner however, the authors of the code may decide to grant an additional closed source license to the industrial partner.

 Besides advancing the state-of-the-art, the Action also aims at making isogeny-based cryptography accessible to as wide an audience as possible.
 The blog will be the primary communication medium targeted at the general public, and shall thus be rich in expository informal articles and links to further reading.
-A series of short introductory videos targeting Masters and PhD students will be recorded to complement the lectures given at schools.
+A series of short introductory videos targeting Masters and PhD students will be recorded to complement the lectures given at Training Schools.

 ## 4	IMPLEMENTATION